LED Street Lights Making Streets Brighter

 Light dispersion uniformity plays a crucial role in glare reduction.
 Glare decreases the amount of light reaching the eyes by impacting the pupils into shrinking.

-Comparison of HPS and LED Street Lights
+Comparison of High-Pressure Sodium and LED

-Municipalities are on their way to transform the streets with boosted safety measures and changing from HPS to LEDs is one of the major decisions they are taking.
+Municipalities are on their way to transforming the streets with boosted safety measures and changing from HPS to LEDs is one of the major decisions they are taking.
 Even though the energy-efficiency quotient of LEDs is visibly higher, lot more things need to be considered.

-1. The output of LED street lights is lower.
+1. The output of LED lights is lower.
 This can be a deterrent but not a surprise altogether because the labels on the LEDs displayed their lower lumens as compared to the target HPS fixtures.

-2. LED street lights promote savings.
+2. LED lights promote savings.
 This is completely unsurprising.
 LEDs need to be installed at closer gaps despite them being highly bright than the HPS fixtures.
 This led the NLPIP to worry about the energy savings rising due to the extra lights that would need to be installed.
 However, the final result was that LEDs remained more energy-efficient even with the additional numbers.

 Overall, you will find out the initial cost to be much higher when carrying out the LED lights conversion.
 However, even the studies of NLPIP approved that the lifespan and efficiency of LEDs are much higher than the conventional HPS lights.
-Thus, LEDs are a better option for street lighting for long term benefits.
+Thus, LEDs are a better option for street lighting for long-term benefits.

 On average, it takes around $4000 for the installation of a single light pole.
-This cost can vary depending upon the pole height, the foundation required, the distance of the pole from the electricity source, light efficiency, and light power ratings.
+This cost can vary depending on the pole height, the foundation required, the distance of the pole from the electricity source, light efficiency, and light power ratings.

-Usually, in rural areas, electricity sources placed farther which requires longer wire stretching to give power to the lights.
+Usually, in rural areas, electricity sources are placed farther which requires longer wire stretching to give power to the lights.
 To avoid such a situation, solar-powered lights can be used in such areas but the higher cost is their downside.

 2. Cost of energy consumption by the lights

 Calculating this way, around 197000000 kWh of power is used by the 209000 street lights installed in Los Angeles at the rate of 250 watts per hour.
-To save on this enormous energy consumption is the prime motive behind Los Angeles and another shifting to LED lighting systems.
+To save on this enormous energy consumption is the prime motive behind Los Angeles and another shift to LED lighting systems.

-You may have not thought about it earlier but even disposing and replacing the street lights incurs a charge that is higher too.
+You may have not thought about it earlier but even disposing of and replacing the street lights incurs a charge that is higher too.
 The average money spent by Los Angeles in controlling and maintaining around 209000 street lights is 42 million dollars.
 This equates to $200 spent per light every year.

-A comparative study was done by U.S. Naval Observatory Flagstaff Station personnel Christian B. Luginbuhl of the various outdoor lighting systems led to him concluding that LPS fixtures have a lower lifespan than the HPS fixtures by nearly 6000 hours and they also need higher maintenance.
+A comparative study was done by U.S. Naval Observatory Flagstaff Station personnel Christian B. Luginbuhl of the various outdoor lighting systems led to him conclusion that LPS fixtures have a lower lifespan than the HPS fixtures by nearly 6000 hours and they also need higher maintenance.

-This is one crucial reason other than no color rendering capacity that makes Low-Pressure Sodium lights lesser preferable.
+This is one crucial reason other than no color rendering capacity that makes Low-Pressure Sodium lights less preferable.
 At the same time, Metal Halides and HPS have an average lifespan of nearly 12000 to 15000 hours.
 Even worse is their lumen depreciation that is L50.

-LED Street Light High Pressure Sodium Mercury Vapor Incandescent
+LED High Pressure Sodium Mercury Vapor Incandescent

 Lumen 15,500 28,000 28,000 5,600